kristoferB/SP/gui/README.md

 ```
 Note that no explicit re-rendering is necessary after calling `saveData`.
 This is handled automatically.

+The case class can contain anything data-ish, i.e. strings, doubles, ints, lists of them as well as nested data-ish case classes.

 README-TODO: add more about what's inside spwb here.

 The html-like scala-objects prefixed by `<` and `^` are provided by the scalajs-react library.
 The function given as argument to `SPWidget` need to return either an `<`-object or a scalajs-react component.
 Learn about scalajs-react [here] (https://github.com/japgolly/scalajs-react/blob/master/doc/USAGE.md).